vzhou842/victorzhou.com/content/posts/2019-03-14-how-i-became-a-coder.md

 It all started when I was 12 years old. 👶

 Back in those days, my friends and I all played [Runescape](https://www.runescape.com), a popular browser-based [MMORPG](https://en.wikipedia.org/wiki/Massively_multiplayer_online_role-playing_game).
 Those who've played Runescape will remember that it requires lots of [grinding](https://en.wikipedia.org/wiki/Grinding_(gaming)) - the "best" players were the ones who spent the most time killing monsters and leveling up.
 Unfortunately, my parents didn't let me play much - all of my friends had passed level 50 by the time I reached level 30.
-This level gap was <span class="crossed-out">all I worried about day and night because nobody wants to play with someone 20 levels below them</span> somewhat frustrating.
+This level gap was <span style="text-decoration: line-through;">all I worried about day and night because nobody wants to play with someone 20 levels below them</span> somewhat frustrating.

 The obvious solution was to